cl-test-grid/cl-test-grid/sptm/README.md

 If a concurrent transaction has spent all the funds, our transation signlas the condition, and user receives notification.
 Thus only consistent modifications of database are comitted to the transaction log.

+Note also, that not all transactions require synchronization.
+For example `add-test-run` transaction in cl-test-grid: we just need to add test run results, this operation is not tied by any consistency constraint with other data in the database, so we can just freely record it.
+The `sptm:record-transaction` function provides this possibility.

 ## Security